aws-samples/aws-online-data-migration-workshop/module3/README.md

 <br>

-Now let’s create a File Gateway NFS share and point it to the Amazon S3 bucket that we just transferred data to, using the two methods, to compare metadata details.
+Now let’s create a File Gateway NFS share and point it to the target Amazon S3 bucket that we  transferred data to, so that we can easily visualise the data from the view of a NFS file share.
+Then we will compare the file metadata details that were copied across using the two different methods.

 <br/><br/>